reymondk/aws-csa-2017/README.md

   - Dynamo DB v/s RDS

-If you want push button scaling, without any downtown, you will always want to use DynamoDB.
+If you want push button scaling, without any downtime, you will always want to use DynamoDB.

 With RDS scaling is not so easy, you have to use a bigger instance or add read replicas (manual process).